ZayaanB/UTRABot/README.md

-# 🪙 TrusToken
+# TrusToken

 ## What is TrusToken?
-Trustoken is a proof-of-impact marketplace built for **UTRA Hacks**.
-It turns real-world sustainable or charitable actions into verifiable, on-chain “impact credits” by combining:
+TrusToken is a proof-of-impact marketplace built for **UTRA Hacks**.
+It turns real-world sustainable or charitable actions into verifiable, on-chain “impact credits” by combining **Google Gemini** for multimodal verification, **Solana** for transparent minting, and a **DigitalOcean-hosted backend** for storage and API endpoints.

-- AI-based verification using the Google Gemini API
-- On-chain minting and public auditability on Solana
-- A deployable backend hosted on DigitalOcean for storage and API endpoints

-How it works is that a user submits evidence of a real-world good deed (photo, receipt, or short video).
+A user submits evidence of a real-world good deed (photo, receipt, or short video) along with a short claim (e.g., “bike commute”).
 The backend verifies the claim using Gemini.
-If the claim is validated, the system mints an Impact NFT on Solana that represents the verified action and can be displayed, traded, or redeemed for rewards.
+If the claim is validated, TrusToken mints an Impact NFT on Solana.
+This NFT acts as a portable, auditable record of the verified action and can be displayed, traded, or redeemed for rewards.

 ## Problem
 Many sustainability and charity initiatives struggle with one core issue: **trust**.

-- Individuals and organizations want to reward positive actions, but verifying proof is time-consuming, inconsistent, and often subjective.
-- Impact reporting is often siloed (private databases, screenshots, unverifiable claims), which makes auditing and interoperability difficult.
-- If incentives are involved, fraud and low-quality submissions become a major risk.
+Verifying real-world actions is hard to scale.
+Manual review is slow and subjective, while fully self-reported systems are easy to exploit.
+At the same time, impact reporting is often siloed in private databases or screenshots, making it difficult to audit, compare, or reuse across platforms.

-Without measureable verification and a transparent record, it’s hard to build credible incentive programs for real-world impact.
+Without measurable verification and a transparent record, incentive programs either become too expensive to run or too easy to game.

 ## Solution
-Trustoken provides a scalable verification + ledger pipeline:

-1. **Evidence submission:** users upload proof of an action and provide a short description/category.
+TrusToken provides a verification + minting pipeline that is designed to be fast enough for a live demo but structured enough to be extended into a real system.

+The flow works as follows:
+1. A user uploads evidence (image/video/receipt) and selects a category with a short description.
-2. **Multimodal verification:** Gemini evaluates the evidence and determines whether it supports the claim.
+2. Gemini performs multimodal verification by checking whether the evidence matches the claim, whether the submission quality is sufficient, and whether there are fraud indicators.
-3. **Structured verification output:** Gemini produces:
-   - a pass/fail decision (or a score/threshold)
-   - reasoning flags (fraud suspicion, mismatch, low-quality evidence)
-   - a human-readable “impact summary”
+3. Gemini returns a structured result (verified/not verified, confidence, flags) and generates a human-readable **impact summary**.
-4. **On-chain minting:** verified claims are minted as Impact NFTs on Solana with metadata linking to the proof and the verification summary.
+4. If verified, the backend mints an Impact NFT on Solana containing the category, timestamp, proof reference (URI and/or hash), and the Gemini-generated impact summary (or a reference to it).

-This creates a consistent and automatable process for turning real-world actions into verifiable digital credits.
+This turns “good deeds” into verifiable digital credits that can be used in incentive systems without requiring constant manual review.

 ## Why TrusToken?
-TrusToken’s value is enabling **credible impact incentives** at scale:
+TrusToken’s value is enabling **credible impact incentives** at scale.

-- **For individuals:** it makes positive actions measurable and recognized with a durable credential.
-- **For communities and organizers:** it supports challenge campaigns (e.g., commuting, cleanups, donation drives) with less manual review.
-- **For partners and sponsors:** it enables reward programs with stronger guarantees that rewards correspond to legitimate actions.
-- **For transparency:** it creates a public, auditable trail of verified impact events (while keeping sensitive media off-chain).
+For individuals, it makes positive actions measurable and recognizable through a durable credential.
+For communities and organizers, it reduces manual verification overhead for challenges and campaigns (commutes, cleanups, donation drives).
+For partners and sponsors, it improves confidence that rewards map to legitimate actions rather than low-quality or fraudulent submissions.
+For transparency, it creates a public ledger of verified impact events while keeping sensitive evidence off-chain.

-The broader implication is that “doing good” can be integrated into incentive systems without collapsing under manual verification costs or widespread fraud.
+The broader idea is simple: if “doing good” can be verified reliably, it becomes much easier to reward and coordinate at scale.

 ## Intended impact
-TrusToken demonstrates a pathway toward:
+TrusToken demonstrates a pathway toward more practical sustainability incentives:

-- Better participation in sustainability initiatives through lightweight rewards
+- increasing participation through lightweight rewards and recognition
-- More trustworthy impact reporting for community programs
+- improving the credibility of impact reporting for community programs
-- Transparent records that can be reused across platforms (wallets, marketplaces, partner reward portals)
+- creating portable records that can be reused across platforms (wallets, marketplaces, partner reward portals)
-- Reduced administrative burden by shifting verification to an AI-assisted pipeline with clear criteria
+- reducing administrative burden by shifting verification to an AI-assisted pipeline with clear rules

 ## Goals for UTRA Hacks
-Trustoken is designed to compete for:
+TrusToken is designed to compete for:
-- **Best use of Gemini API:** Gemini is the core verification engine (multimodal analysis, fraud detection, summary generation).
+- **Best use of Gemini API:** Gemini is the core trust layer (multimodal verification, fraud/quality checks, impact summary generation).
-- **Best use of Solana:** Solana is used for minting verifiable, low-fee, fast-to-issue Impact NFTs and for public transparency.
+- **Best use of Solana:** Solana is used for fast, low-fee minting and a public, auditable record of verified impact.

 ## How it works (technical)
-### 1) Evidence intake
+### Evidence intake
-Users provide:
-- Evidence: photo / receipt image / short video
-- Claim metadata: category (e.g., “bike commute”), short description, optional contextual fields (time, location region, etc.)
+Users provide evidence (photo / receipt / short video) and basic claim metadata such as category and description.
 Evidence is stored off-chain (e.g., object storage).
-The system stores references (URLs and/or hashes) needed to verify integrity.
+The system stores references (URLs and/or hashes) needed to verify integrity without exposing sensitive data on-chain.

-### 2) Gemini verification
+### Gemini verification
-Gemini performs multimodal verification by evaluating:
-- Whether the evidence plausibly matches the category and description
-- Evidence quality (is it too blurry, irrelevant, incomplete?)
-- Potential fraud indicators (reused images, inconsistent context, suspicious patterns)

-Gemini outputs structured information such as:
+Gemini evaluates whether the evidence plausibly supports the claim, checks submission quality (blurry/irrelevant/incomplete), and looks for fraud indicators (mismatched context, suspicious repetition patterns).
+It outputs:
-- `verified`: boolean (or score + threshold)
+- `verified` (boolean or score + threshold)
-- `confidence`: numeric estimate
+- `confidence` (numeric estimate)
-- `flags`: list of reasons for rejection or caution
+- `flags` (reasons for rejection or caution)
-- `impact_summary`: plain-language explanation of the verified action
+- `impact_summary` (plain-language explanation)

-A strong design choice is to keep the verification rubric consistent and category-based:
-- Each category can have guidelines (what qualifies, what does not, what evidence is expected).
+TrusToken is designed to keep verification consistent by using category-specific rubrics (what qualifies, what does not, and what evidence is expected).
-- This reduces ambiguity and improves repeatability.

-### 3) Minting on Solana
+### Solana minting
-If verification passes:
-- The backend triggers minting of an “Impact NFT” on Solana.
-- NFT metadata includes:
-  - impact category and timestamp
-  - a proof reference (URI) and/or content hash
-  - the Gemini-generated impact summary (or a hash + off-chain metadata URI)
-  - verification attributes (confidence band, flags cleared)

-Solana’s speed and fee structure make it practical for “micro-impact” actions where frequent minting must remain cheap.
+If verification passes, the backend mints an Impact NFT on Solana.
+Metadata includes category, timestamp, proof reference (URI and/or hash), and the impact summary (or a reference to off-chain metadata).
+Solana’s speed and low fees make repeated minting feasible for “micro-impact” actions.

-### 4) Rewards and marketplace behavior
+### Rewards
-Once minted, NFTs can be:
-- Displayed as a user’s impact history
-- Traded (if the design allows transferability)
-- Redeemed for partner rewards (coupon codes, points, access, etc.)

-Reward logic can remain off-chain or be partially on-chain depending on scope.
+Once minted, NFTs can represent a user’s impact history and can be made redeemable for rewards (partner perks, points, access) depending on the rules of the program.
+Reward logic can remain off-chain for simplicity during the hackathon.

-## Trust, integrity, and privacy considerations
+## Trust, integrity, and privacy
-Trustoken is a “proof of impact” system, so it must balance transparency and privacy:

-- **Off-chain media storage:** evidence is not stored on-chain to avoid leaking personal details.
-- **Content hashing:** store hashes so the evidence can be integrity-checked without publishing it.
-- **Minimal metadata on-chain:** include only what is needed for auditability and replay prevention.
-- **Fraud controls:** rate limits, duplicate detection (hashing), and repeated-submission checks can reduce abuse.
-- **Sensitive data handling:** receipts may contain personal info; consider redaction or rules that forbid sensitive fields.
+TrusToken balances transparency with privacy by keeping evidence off-chain, storing hashes for integrity, and minimizing on-chain metadata.
+Basic anti-abuse controls can include rate limiting, duplicate detection, and repeated-submission checks.
+Receipts may contain personal information, so redaction or strict handling policies should be applied in production settings.

+## Setup
 ### Prerequisites
-- Node.js 18+ (recommended)
-- A Gemini API key
-- Solana wallet/keypair for mint authority
+Node.js 18+, a Gemini API key, and a Solana wallet/keypair for mint authority.
+Use Solana Devnet for hackathon testing.
-- Solana RPC URL (Devnet recommended)

 ### Environment variables
 Create a `.env` based on `.env.example` and add: